His Majesty King Charles III is Patron of The Stained Glass Museum. He first became patron in 1999 when Prince of Wales.

 Dr Jasmine Allen

 joined the museum as Curator in 2013 and has played a key role in the museum's strategic development in recent years, becoming Director and Curator in 2016.
-Jasmine specialises in the history, technical development and cultural significance of stained glass 1800-present, and has published widely in this field.
+Jasmine specialises in stained glass 1800-present, and has published widely in this field.
 Her book Windows for the world: stained glass and the international exhibitions 1851-1900

 (Manchester University Press, 2018) focused on the exhibition of post-medieval stained glass in an international context.
-Jasmine is a Board member of the Glaziers Trust, the charitable arm of the Worshipful Company of Glaziers and Painters on Glass, a committee member of the Stained Glass Repository and an External Advisor to the London Diocesan Advisory Committee and Trustee of the British Corpus Vitrearum Medii Aevi (CVMA).
+Jasmine is a Board member of the Glaziers Trust, the charitable arm of the Worshipful Company of Glaziers and Painters on Glass, a committee member of the Stained Glass Repository, an External Advisor to the London Diocesan Advisory Committee and Trustee of the British Corpus Vitrearum Medii Aevi (CVMA).

 Shop & Visitor Services Manager

 is our Shop & Visitor Services Manager, responsible for the museum's retail, managing our team of Visitor Service Assistants and our Adult Workshop programme.
 Steven has previously worked at the Fitzwilliam Museum as well as private galleries.
 He is also a professional photographer.

 is our Learning Officer, responsible for the museum's formal and informal learning programmes, engagement with schools, young people and families.

 Collections Engagement Officer